On the distribution of equivalence classes of random symmetric p-adic matrices

-The sum above is the sum over the distribution of rank over $\FF_p$ as in Cor. \ref{ffrank} with terms grouped by two except for the last term with $l=n$.
-This is also the sum over the distribution of rank of $(n+1) \times (n+1)$ alternating matrices over $\FF_p$ without the term corresponding to rank zero.
-Hence it equals $1 - p^{-n(n+1)/2}$, which then implies the statement for $\sigma_n(1)$ for even $n$.
-If $n$ is odd, we have
+The sum over even $l$ equals $1 - p^{-n(n+1)/2}$ as it is the sum over the distribution of rank of $(n+1) \times (n+1)$ alternating matrices over $\FF_p$ as in Lemma \ref{altdistr} without the rank zero term.
+This implies the statement of the lemma for even $n$.
+For odd $n$

-The sum over the even indices is the sum over the full distribution of rank of $n \times n$ alternating matrices over $\FF_p$, hence equals $1$.
-Solving this simple system we obtain $\sigma_n(1)$ and $\sigma_n(p) = \sigma_n(rp)$. \end{proof} Now let us compute the discrepancy between the distribution of the discriminant of quadratic forms with different Hasse invariants.
+The sum over the even indices is the sum over the distribution of rank of $n \times n$ alternating matrices over $\FF_p$, hence equals $1$.
+Solving this system we obtain $\sigma_n(1)=\sigma_n(r)$ and $\sigma_n(p) = \sigma_n(rp)$. \end{proof} Now let us compute the discrepancy between the distribution of the discriminant of quadratic forms with different Hasse invariants.

-The proof for other values of the discriminant is similarly reduced to summing over the same distribution of rank. \end{proof}